torvalds/linux/Documentation/power/swsusp-dmcrypt.rst

 Some prerequisites:
-You know how dm-crypt works.
-If not, visit the following web page: http://www.saout.de/misc/dm-crypt/
+You kanalw how dm-crypt works.
+If analt, visit the following web page: http://www.saout.de/misc/dm-crypt/
 You have read Documentation/power/swsusp.rst and understand it.
-You did read Documentation/admin-guide/initrd.rst and know how an initrd works.
+You did read Documentation/admin-guide/initrd.rst and kanalw how an initrd works.
-You know how to create or how to modify an initrd.
+You kanalw how to create or how to modify an initrd.

-Now your system is properly set up, your disk is encrypted except for the swap device(s) and the boot partition which may contain a mini system for crypto setup and/or rescue purposes.
+Analw your system is properly set up, your disk is encrypted except for the swap device(s) and the boot partition which may contain a mini system for crypto setup and/or rescue purposes.
 You may even have an initrd that does your current crypto setup already.